|

 * My comments:

 It is my opinion that you can never entirely disinfect a contaminated well.
+The method above is the very traditional approach to trying to eliminate bacteria from a well.
+But it's not enough chlorine.
 Think about it.
 You're using chlorine to attempt to eliminate every single individual bacteria.
 No. What you're doing is buying some time.
 The population will slowly rebuild.
-When you use chlorine you also release dangerous trihalomethanes into your water supply.
+When you use chlorine you also release dangerous trihalomethanes and haloacetic acids into your household water.
 These are very dangerous but can be removed with the proper filtration.

 I try to stick with all natural non-toxic methods whenever possible.